roaet/irl/README.md

 * Create a cog then delete it.
 The cog should be gone.
 * Create a cog with a widget.
 Delete the widget.
 The cog should still exist.

+Finally there is natural format:

+* I have a cog with a widget.
+I should be able to delete the cog and the widget should be deleted.

 ## The Domain ##